pascalpp/marionette-freeform/README.md

 - Provide a FreeForm.Model which provides these new validation methods.
 Developers would have to use this model as the parent class for their models.
 Not so great.
 - Provide a FreeForm.applyModelValidation method which developers could call, passing in their preferred BaseModel.
 This method could apply to Backbone.Model by default
 - need to think about this some more.

-### TODO

-- check draft entities into the repo, clean them up
-- build a working demo